gregl83/cargo-release-workflow/README.md

 Cargo Release Workflow.

-Build Rust binaries with Cargo and publish them alongside GitHub Releases.
+Build Rust binaries with Cargo and publish them using GitHub Releases.

 ## Purpose

-Demonstrate a GitHub Build and Release action workflow for Cargo projects.
+Demonstrate a GitHub Build and Release workflow for Cargo projects.

 ## Workflow Steps